Tire Shop

 • Low pressure: If your tire pressure is low, on a recurring basis, then you might have a leak or damage to your tires.

-• Unusual vibrations when driving: Since your tires come into contact with the road, if they are getting worn or are damaged, then you can often feel it in how your car rides.
+• Unusual vibrations: Since your tires come into contact with the road, if they are getting worn or are damaged, then you can often feel it in how your car rides.

-• Veering to one side while driving: Similarly, if your car routinely tries to veer to one side rather than going straight, this could mean you have a damaged tire.
+• Constant veering: Similarly, if your car routinely tries to veer to one side rather than going straight, this could mean you have a damaged tire.
 This could also be an issue with your alignment, but either way, you should head to a service or tire shop.

 • Visible damage: If you are checking your tires regularly, and at least looking at them often, you should be able to spot damage or flatness to your tires.

-• Riding low on one side or corner: If your vehicle is sitting lower than usual on one side or one corner, this can mean you have a damaged or deflated tire.
+• Riding low: If your vehicle is sitting lower than usual on one side or one corner, this can mean you have a damaged or deflated tire.
 It can also be an indicator of an alignment issue but have it looked at either way.

-• Unusual noise when driving: You can hear how your tire sounds as it rolls along the road when you drive.
+• Unusual noise: You can hear how your tire sounds as it rolls along the road when you drive.
 If you notice something sounds strange or different, this may mean your tire is under-inflated, damaged, or has a foreign object stuck in it.

 • Feeling wobbly: If your tire is loose on your wheel in any way, then you might feel it as a “wobbling” sensation while driving, particularly at low speeds.